I bought my first a carpet in Morocco today. We are in Meknes, Morocco, an interesting town.

 We were greeted with a glass of mint tea (a Moroccan tradition and a new favorite of ours).

+We were a bit cautious after our carpet store experience in Istanbul, but I knew I wanted to buy a carpet in Morocco.
 This time we learned all about the different kinds of rugs, how they are hand made and what many of the symbols mean.
-Unlike in Istanbul, our salesman today treated us like he was a tour guide, there to teach us all about rugs.
+Unlike in Istanbul, our salesman today treated us like he was a tour guide, here to teach us all about rugs.

 And, he was smart – he talked about Morocco and the equality of men and women in the home.
-How, like in New Zealand, families make decisions together, although he referred to me as the “Minister of the Interior” and hubby as the “Minister of Finance,” he never brought up the cost of a rug until long after he had us pick out a favorite.
+How, like in New Zealand, families make decisions together.
+He became a “friend” and we all laughed together as he referred to me as the “Minister of the Interior” and hubby as the “Minister of Finance,” he never brought up the cost of a rug until long after he had us pick out a favorite.

 Here is where the game continues.